Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: Introduction

-{\bf Notation.} Throughout this paper, $p$ is a fixed but arbitrary prime number.
-The additive group of the ring of $p$-adic integers is ${\mathbb Z}_p$; the natural numbers, ${\mathbb N}$.
-For $x$, $y$ in a group we shall write $y^x \!:= x\inv y x$.
-All groups are pro-$p$, subgroups are closed and homomorphisms are continuous.
-For $A\subseteq G$ we denote by $\gp A$ the subgroup of $G$ (topologically) generated by $A$ and by $A^G$ the normal closure of $A$ in $G$, {\it i.e.}, the smallest closed normal subgroup of $G$ containing $A$.
+\textbf{Notation.} Throughout this paper, $p$ is a fixed but arbitrary prime number.
+The additive group of the ring of $p$-adic integers is $\mathbb{Z}_p$; the natural numbers, $\mathbb{N}$.
+The cardinal number of a finite set $X$ is denoted by $|X|$.

+For any elements $x$ and $y$ in a pro-$p$ group $G$ we shall write $y^x \!:= x^{-1} y x$.
+Unless otherwise noted, all groups are pro-$p$, subgroups are closed, and maps are continuous.
+For a subset $A$ of $G$ we denote by $\langle A\rangle$ the subgroup of $G$ (topologically) generated by $A$ and by $A^G$ the normal closure of $A$ in $G$, \textit{i.e.}, the smallest closed normal subgroup of $G$ containing $A$.
 By $d(G)$ we denote the smallest cardinality of a generating subset of $G$.
-Recall that a cyclic profinite group is always finite.
 The Frattini subgroup of $G$ will be denoted by $\Phi(G)$.
-By $\tor G$ we mean the set of all torsion elements of $G$.
+By $\operatorname{tor}(G)$ we mean the set of all torsion elements of $G$.
+If a pro-$p$ group $H$ is isomorphic to $G$, then we write $H\cong G$.